msecrist-couchbase/smallcb-training-capella/README.md

 poor man's sizing estimator / guesstimator?

-perhaps can use docker pause/unpause feature to reduce footprint?
+docker pause/unpause feature to reduce footprint? tried this -- see commit 228f20f744126ed49 and although it works for macbook local dev with localhost and on a test EC2 instance with direct IP address access, leading to very low CPU usage with the paused container instances, the web-admin UI for Couchbase (port 8091) does not seem to work in production via the cb-XXYY.couchbase.live domain names, so need to figure that out.

 dev-mode config is reusable for laptops, too?